Analytical Expression for Fracture Profile in Viscoelastic Crack Propagation

-This model is characterized by the relaxation time $\tau$ and low- and high-frequency elastic moduli $\mu_0$ and $\mu_{\infty}$, respectively, with the ratio $\lambda\equiv\mu_\infty/\mu_0\sim 10^2$--$10^3$~\cite{deGennes1996,deGennes1997,Persson2005a,Persson2005b}.
-Instead of taking the traditional fracture-mechanics approach that directly addresses continuum mechanics problems, de Gennes applied scaling analysis combined with energy balance.
-Through this scaling analysis, he predicted that the fracture profile would be divided into three separate regions, each distinguished by characteristic power-law exponents; the overall fracture profile conjectured to be trumpet-shaped.
-However, in the absence of direct solutions in continuum mechanics, it has remained unclear how the viscoelastic trumpet is related to traditional fracture mechanics.
-Efforts to validate the theory, whether by finite element methods (FEM) or by experiments~\cite{Saulnier2004,Tabuteau2011}, have been limited, leaving a decisive confirmation unresolved.
+Here, $\tau$ is the relaxation time, and $\mu_0$ and $\mu_{\infty}$ are the low- and high-frequency elastic moduli, respectively, with the ratio $\lambda\equiv\mu_\infty/\mu_0\sim 10^2$--$10^3$~\cite{Persson2005b,deGennes1996,deGennes1997}.
+Rather than adopting the traditional fracture-mechanics approach that directly addresses continuum mechanics problems, de Gennes applied scaling analysis and energy balance.
+Through this, he conjectured a trumpet-shaped fracture profile comprising three separate regions, each distinguished by characteristic power-law exponents.

+However, in the absence of direct solutions in continuum mechanics, it is unclear how the viscoelastic trumpet is related to traditional fracture mechanics.
+Efforts to validate the theory, whether by finite element methods (FEM) or experiments~\cite{Saulnier2004,Tabuteau2011}, have been limited, leaving a decisive confirmation unresolved.

-In this Letter, we investigate how viscoelastic properties lead to progressive sharpening of the crack tip as the crack-propagation velocity increases.
-Focusing on steady-state crack propagation in linear viscoelastic solids, we adopt the complex modulus given by Eq.~(\ref{eq:complex_modulus}), as employed in the viscoelastic trumpet model.
-We use the traditional fracture mechanics approach, which seeks to explain all observed phenomena directly from the first principles of continuum mechanics.
-However, following de Gennes, we simplify the problem by introducing certain assumptions that have a negligible influence on the fracture profile.
-Adopting these assumptions, we successfully derive an analytical expression for the strain field, including the fracture profile.
-From this expression, we identify three distinct regions within the fracture profile, each characterized by a different power-law exponent depending on the distance from the crack tip.
+In this Letter, we investigate how viscoelasticity leads to crack-tip sharpening as crack-propagation velocity increases.
+We use the traditional fracture-mechanics approach, which seeks to explain all observed phenomena directly from the first principles of continuum mechanics.
+Following de Gennes~\cite{deGennes1996,deGennes1997}, we simplify the problem by introducing certain assumptions.
+We derive an analytical expression for the strain field and fracture profile during steady-state crack propagation, identifying three distinct regions within the fracture profile with different power-law exponents.
 Notably, these exponents are consistent with those of the viscoelastic trumpet.
 Our analytical results validate the viscoelastic trumpet and elucidate its position in continuum fracture mechanics.
-They also illuminate the origin of crack-tip sharpening, which prior studies~\cite{Livne2008,Bouchbinder2008,Ariel2010,Morishita2016} attributed to the nonlinear stress--strain relationship; our analysis reveals that even in the linear elastic regime, viscoelasticity can amplify sharpening at elevated crack-propagation velocities.\\
+They also illuminate the origin of crack-tip sharpening, which prior studies~\cite{Livne2008,Bouchbinder2008,Ariel2010,Morishita2016} attributed to the nonlinear stress--strain relationship; our analysis reveals that, even in the linear regime, viscoelasticity can amplify sharpening at elevated crack-propagation velocities.\\